phax/ddd/README.md

 * Receiver Name
 * Receiver Country Code - added in v0.1.4

-These fields are to be determined differently depending on a specific syntax (class `DDDSyntax`).
+These fields are to be determined differently depending on a specific syntax (see class `DDDSyntax`).
 Each syntax is uniquely determined by the combination of the XML root element namespace URI and local name.

 DDD offers a mapping of the above mentioned fields on a set of predefined syntaxes (in alphabetical order):